A US tourist who flew to Puerto Rico for a Bad Bunny concert was fatally shot, police say

-SAN JUAN, Puerto Rico (AP) — A U.S. tourist who was visiting Puerto Rico for Bad Bunny's residency was fatally shot early Sunday at La Perla, a popular seaside shantytown, police said.
+SAN JUAN, Puerto Rico (AP) — A tourist from the U.S. mainland who was visiting Puerto Rico for Bad Bunny's residency was fatally shot early Sunday at La Perla, a popular seaside shantytown, police said.

 The victim was identified as Kevin Mares, a 25-year-old who lived in New York, according to a police statement.